nkone/42_fdf/README.md

 // after
 plot_pixel(fdf, var.xpxl1, ipart(var.intery), get_color(p0, p1, percent, 1.0)); // not anti-aliasing
 ```
 By increasing the brightness to 1.0 for every pixel, the lines are no longer anti-aliasing.
-So, basically, I have "2" line algorithm inside the program.
+So basically I have "2" line algorithm inside the program.
 After the switch, I can see that the lines are twice as thick in parallel view.
 I make the anti-alias button for users to see the difference.

 <p>
 	<img src="images/square_normal.png" width="350" title="with 20% increased brightness" hspace="50">
 	<img src="images/square_modified.png" width="350" title="with 100% brightness">
 </p>
+<pre> 	Anti-aliasing with 20% increased				With 100% brightness</pre>

 ### Compatibility
 *(only tested on this machine)*\